gabors-data-analysis/da-coding-rstats/lecture16-binary-models/README.md

 ## Lecture Time

-Ideal overall time: **80 mins**.
+Ideal overall time: **100 mins**.

-Going through [`binary_models.R`](https://github.com/gabors-data-analysis/da-coding-rstats/blob/main/lecture16-binary-models/raw_codes/binary_models.R) takes around *60-70 minutes* as there are many discussion and interpretation of the models.
+Going through [`binary_models.R`](https://github.com/gabors-data-analysis/da-coding-rstats/blob/main/lecture16-binary-models/raw_codes/binary_models.R) takes around *80-90 minutes* as there are many discussion and interpretation of the models.
 Solving the tasks takes the remaining *10-20 minutes*.

 ## Homework

 *Type*: quick practice, approx 20 mins

+Use the same [share-health](https://gabors-data-analysis.com/datasets/#share-health) dataset, but now use `smoking` as your outcome variable as this task is going to ask you to predict if a person is a smoker or not.
+Use similar variables except `stayshealthy` to explain `smoking`.
+Run a LPM, logit and probit model.
+Compare the coefficients of these models along with the average marginal effects.
+Compute the goodness of fit statistics (R2, Pseudo-R2, Brier score, log-loss) of all of the models.
+Choose one, calculate the bias, and plot the calibration curve.